 In response to the Covid-19 pandemic we have put in place a number of changes to ensure a safe, healthy and welcoming campus environment, whether you are a student, visitor or member of staff.

-The College’s Coronavirus (Covid-19) Health And Safety Management Policy sets out the framework for how we are intending to achieve a Covid-secure environment on campus.
+The College aims to follow best practice in terms of restricting transmission of Covid-19.
+Our Coronavirus (Covid-19) Health And Safety Management Policy sets out the framework for how we are intending to ensure a safe environment on campus.
 We will keep this policy under review in line with changing Government advice and guidelines and update our policy accordingly.

 Induction, shared units and lectures

 General College inductions are being delivered through the VLE, Canvas whilst programme and workshop/studio inductions will be delivered face-to-face in the workshop or studio.
 Lecture based content will be delivered, where possible, digitally, supplemented by small group seminars in order to comply with current social distancing requirements.
 Some visiting lecturers will also be delivering lectures and seminars/tutorials digitally.
 It is our aim that practice based delivery and demonstrations will be delivered face to face as usual but at a safe distance, which may necessitate some changes.
 The number of students at one time within small spaces such as the Science Lab will be limited.
 This will mean that timetabling of these facilities will be stricter than in previous years.